IT-HUSET/spring-boot-lab1/README.md

 {"id":5,"data":"Hello IT-HUSET!"}
 ```
 1. Great now you have the basic structure ready so you can perform unit tests.
 You are going to use it to test the database setup.
-1. No for the required dependencies for database access using Spring data JPA.
-The deendency to add to your `pom.xml` is:
+1. Now for the required dependencies for database access using Spring data JPA.
+The dependency to add to your `pom.xml` is:
 ```
 spring-boot-starter-data-jpa
 ```